computablelabs/compspec/TopLevelSpec.md

 hand.

-#### Computational Workloads
-**(version 0.3):** The Computable protocol allows users to run workloads on off-chain data.
-Payments for these workloads must be made on-chain before workloads will be allowed to run.
-In the current version of the protocol, security and privacy guarantees are not enforced upon workloads, but it is expected that future protocol iterations will enforce such guarantees.

-Users can expect that their workloads will run within a fairly standard computing environment (some sandboxed Linux environment likely) and that the raw data will be exposed to the sandbox.
-Users will be able to run standard SQL queries, and will also be able to use standard Python machine learning tools to train models and implement ETL pipelines.
-(Note that since the sandbox will be some standard Linux, users are free to use alternative pipelines).

-The specification does not constrain Backend implementers on their design choices, but to first approximation, this feature should likely be implemented by having new sandboxed compute nodes being spun up dynamically to handle inbound queries.

-Note furthermore that compute workloads may draw upon data from multiple data markets.
-(The limitation of course is that the `Backend` that the compute is running on must be authorized for both data markets).

-![alt text][multi_market_join]

-[multi_market_join]: Multi_Market_Join.png "Multi Market Join"

 #### Data Utilization [v0.3]

 The market is responsible for maintaining record of which queries have accessed which datapoints.
 The backend system will report datapoints accessed by a given query to the market.

 - `Market.update_listings_accessed(query_i)`: Called by backend system after running a query.
 This information is stored on-chain.
 For reasons of gas, this may just be a simple count; each listing may maintain a simple count field which is incremented for each additional query that accesses it.
 (See also discussion in #32 around pricing)

-## Case Studies

-Thus far, we've discussed the Computable protocol in the abstract.
-In this section, we walk through a few case studies of different types of data markets that can be constructed using the Computable protocol.

-### Censorship Resistant Data Markets

-It is possible to build data markets that are resistant to censorship efforts.

-![alt text][censorship_resistant_data_markets]

-[censorship_resistant_data_markets]: Censorship_Resistant_Data_Market.png "Censorship Resistant Data Markets"

 ## Forwarding Looking Research